julen

 Shop

-One of the ways I support myself is by buying and selling antiques.
-Locally, that's at the Tuckahoe Antique Mall in Nellysford, Virginia.
-For me, it's like a big treasure hunt, with a puzzle often strapped to the back; I like working out the provenance and history, seeing if I got fooled, celebrating when my instincts have led me to a big score.
-I am smart enough to buy things I like so that when they don't sell, I don't feel too bad; I am also dumb enough to buy things I like so that when they don't sell, I don't feel too bad.
-In any case, the Vintage and the Antique has some pictures of my finds, and information about where I'm selling things.
+One of the ways I used support myself after my first retirement was by buying and selling antiques.
+It often was like a treasure hunt with a puzzle often strapped to the back; I like working out the provenance and history, seeing if I got fooled, celebrating when my instincts have led me to a big score.
+I was smart enough to buy things I like so that when they don't sell, I don't feel too bad; I am also dumb enough to buy things I like so that when they don't sell, I don't feel too bad.
+In any case, the Vintage and the Antique has some pictures of my finds.

 Sick